Code-Institute-Submissions/eHand/docs/testing.md

     * Check IDE for any linting errors
 * :clipboard: RESULT:
     * No errors found
-    * Linter suggested not using Null = True, but i require these fields to be allowed to be empty or Null.
+    * Linter suggested not using Null = True, but I require these fields to be allowed to be empty or Null.
     * A pylint error about objects having no objects member
-    - According to stackoverflow and several members on slack - this can be ignored.
+    - According to StackOverflow and several members on slack - this can be ignored.

 [Back to Index](#index)